cocotb/cocotb/docs/source/building.rst

 .. envvar:: TESTCASE

-    The name of the test function(s) to run.
+    A regex matching names of test function(s) to run.
     If this variable is not defined cocotb discovers and executes all functions decorated with the :class:`cocotb.test` decorator in the supplied :envvar:`MODULE` list.

-    Multiple test functions can be specified using a comma-separated list.
+    Multiple test function regexes can be specified using a comma-separated list.

 .. envvar:: COCOTB_RESULTS_FILE